Materials Handling Equipment Selection Guide

 Step 7: Plan for Scalability and Future Needs

-Equipment decisions should account for projected growth and evolving operational requirements.
-Consider a 3–5 year planning horizon.
+Equipment decisions should account for projected growth and evolving operational requirements over a 3–5 year planning horizon.
+Replacing equipment that no longer fits your operation is far more expensive than specifying correctly in the first place.

 Future-Proofing Questions